synchealth/handbook/content/handbook/Benefits.md

 The following is a brief description of our benefit program.
 Upon eligibility, you will receive a more detailed and comprehensive package.

-Any associate consistently working 24 hours or more are eligible to participate in our healthcare benefits program, however some benefits are limited to 30+ hour associates.
+Any associate consistently working 20 hours or more are eligible to participate in our healthcare benefits program, however some benefits are limited to 30+ hour associates.

 #### ${env.company} covers the associate portion fully and associates have option to purchase additional family coverage.

 Participation in the program is mandatory unless proper documentation is provided directly opting-out of health care benefits.

-During completion of your hiring paperwork you will receive a form to enroll or opt out of health benefits.
+During completion of your hiring paperwork you will receive a link to Employee Navigator to enroll or opt out of health benefits.

 Benefit programs are in place for: